FlatLang/Flat/README.md

 __Instructions of Use for the Jar__

-  * To run the compiler, first locate the Nova.jar file
+  * To run the compiler, first locate the Flat.jar file
   * In command line or terminal run the jar file with the required arguments
   * The required arguments include: The input files and the output destination

 __An Example command to compile a source from the Jar__

-`java -jar Nova.jar SourceFile1.nova SourceFile2.nova -o OutputExecutable.exe`
+`java -jar Flat.jar SourceFile1.flat SourceFile2.flat -o OutputExecutable.exe`

-  * The `java -jar Nova.jar` component of the command is needed to run the compiler program.
+  * The `java -jar Flat.jar` component of the command is needed to run the compiler program.
-  * The `SourceFile.nova SourceFile2.nova` components of the command are the input files to compile.
+  * The `SourceFile.flat SourceFile2.flat` components of the command are the input files to compile.
 There is no limit to how many source files can be compiled at a time, however at least one is required.
   * The `-o OutputExecutable.exe` component of the command specifies the name of the executable to produce.
 The extension of the executable will vary depending on the operating system you are compiling for.

 __Optional arguments to the Compiler Include__